Nikon AF-S DX Zoom-Nikkor 18-300mm f/3.5-6.3G ED VR

 The lens is designed to be an all-in-one solution.
-This lens does not replace the 18-300mm 3.5-5.6G.
+This lens does not replace the 18-300mm G.

-The differences between the lens and the 18-300mm 3.5-5.6G are as follows:
+The differences between the lens and the 18-300mm G are as follows:

-Since it has the same focal length as the 3.5-5.6G, it shares the record of having the largest zoom range of any other lens (interchangeable camera lenses only) currently manufactured.
+Since it has the same focal length as the G, it shares the record of having the largest zoom range of any other lens (interchangeable camera lenses only) currently manufactured.

 Features

 The lens has the following features:

 Nikon's Silent Wave Motor to drive the autofocus mechanism quickly and almost completely silently (denotes the "AF-S on the lens body).

 Nikon's VR (Vibration Reduction) for image stabilization (denotes the "VR" on the lens body).

 Nikon's Extra-low Dispersion (ED) glass elements to remove chromatic aberrations that may occur (denotes the "ED" on the lens body).

 Nikon's Internal Focusing (IF) to prevent the lens assembly from changing sizes during focusing so it can remain compact.

 Aspherical lens elements to remove other types of aberrations that may occur.

 Nikon's Super Integrated Coating on the lens elements to improve color on photographs and reducing ghosting and flaring.